cabforum/servercert/docs/BR.md

 Certificates MUST be of type X.509 v3.

 ### 7.1.2 Certificate Content and Extensions; Application of RFC 5280
-This section specifies the additional requirements for Certificate content and extensions for Certificates generated after the Effective Date.
+This section specifies the additional requirements for Certificate content and extensions for Certificates.

 #### 7.1.2.1 Root CA Certificate
 a. basicConstraints